ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 meetings, legally distributing ownership/property/governance, etc. Often it boils down to ownership, such as, who ultimately controls the...

+  * ... calendar?
+  * ... website/domain/server/etc?
-  * ... calendar?  ... website/domain/server/etc?  ... documents (as with Google
+  * ... documents (as with Google Docs, etc.)
-  * Docs, etc.)?  ... email and other accounts?  ... money (most complicated of
+  * ... email and other accounts?
-  * all!)?
+  * ... money (most complicated of all!)?

 There's also a lot of legal headaches involved with empowering every member as equal owners of the cooperative.